What is in Trump’s Greenland ‘deal’ – and what is missing?

 US sovereignty over military bases

-In the hours before Trump’s announcement, Nato officials were discussing the possibility of the United States obtaining sovereignty over land for military bases, according to three senior officials familiar with the talks.
+In the hours before Mr Trump’s announcement, Nato officials were discussing the possibility of the US obtaining sovereignty over land for military bases, according to three senior officials familiar with the talks.

 Such a deal could resemble the agreement Britain has with Cyprus to run its own bases on land regarded as UK territory.
 Akrotiri, Episkopi, Dhekelia and Ayios Nikolaos are termed British Sovereign Base Areas (SBAs), which stayed under British control when the independent Republic of Cyprus emerged in 1960.

-They function as British Overseas Territories, with a civilian administration responsible for many civil government duties, like law and justice and immigration.
-They also have a police force and a mixed demographic military and UK-based personnel and their dependents working alongside Cypriots.
+They function as British overseas territories, with a civilian administration responsible for many civil government duties, like law and justice and immigration.
+They also have a police force and a mixed demographic with military and UK-based personnel and their dependents working alongside Cypriots.

-An official briefed on the Nato discussions told the New York Times that the plan for Greenland would be modelled after the British arrangement in Cyprus - although the exact dimensions were unclear.
+An official briefed on the Nato-US discussions told The New York Times that the plan for Greenland would be modelled after the British arrangement in Cyprus – although the exact dimensions were unclear.

 Sources also told The Telegraph the proposals resembled Britain’s agreement with Cyprus.
 They said the deal under discussion did not involve selling Greenland.